Epic-Busta/PaperMC-Container/README.md

 	* If you're not using host networking, remember to publish port 25565 (-p 25565)
 6. Now you have a working Minecraft Server, running in a Docker container.

-You will need to accept the EULA by in EULA.txt.
+You will need to accept the EULA in EULA.txt.

 ## Variables
 Set inside paperupdate.sh and paperstart.sh.
 Put your setting **inside** the quotations. (e.g. "1.16.2", "YES")